William Gillette: Personal life

+In 1897, Gilette met Japanese immigrant Yukitaka Osaki and hired him to work on his houseboat The Holy Terror and, a few years later, his newly commissioned boat, Aunt Polly.
+Osaki eventually became Gillette's valet, assistant, stage dresser for his performances, and close companion for over four decades until Gillette's death.
+Gillette was very fond of cats, at one time shared his home, Gillette Castle with up to 17 cats.
+For them, he designed finely crafted cat toys.

 Last years and farewell tour

 Gillette announced his retirement many times throughout his career, despite not actually accomplishing this until his death.
 The first announced retirement took place after the start of the 20th century, after he purchased the boat Aunt Polly which was 144 ft in length and weighed 200 tons.

 Sherlock Holmes was Gillette's foremost production with 1,300 performances (in 1899–1901, 1905, 1906, 1910, 1915, 1923, and 1929–1932).
 While performing on other tours, he was always forced by popular demand to include at least one extra performance of Sherlock Holmes.
 In 1929, at the age of 76, Gillette started the farewell tour of Sherlock Holmes, in Springfield, Massachusetts.
 Scheduled for two seasons, it was eventually extended into 1932.
 The first run of the tour included in the cast Theatre Guild actress Peg Entwistle as Gillette's female lead.
 Entwistle was the tragic young actress who committed suicide by jumping from the Hollywoodland sign in 1932.

 In the New Amsterdam Theatre of New York, on November 25, 1929, a great ceremony took place.
 Gillette received a Signature book, autographed by 60 different world eminences.
 In a letter to Gillette, Arthur Conan Doyle stated: "I consider the production a personal gratification ...
 My only complaint is that you made the poor hero of the anemic printed page a very limp object as compared with the power of your own personality which you infuse into his stage presentment".
 President Calvin Coolidge commented that the production was a "public service".
 Booth Tarkington told him, "I would rather see you play Sherlock Holmes than be a child again on Christmas morning."

 Gillette's last appearance on stage was in Austin Strong's Three Wise Fools in 1936.

 Gillette died on April 29, 1937, aged 83, in Hartford, due to a pulmonary hemorrhage.
 He was buried in the Hooker family plot at Riverside Cemetery, Farmington, Connecticut, next to his wife.